MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 #### Description

 This method requests permission for a DApp to communicate with the given snaps and attempts to install them if they aren't already.
-If the installation of any snap fails, its object value on the result will contain an `error` property with the error that caused the installation to fail.
+If the installation of any snap fails, `wallet_requestSnaps` will throw with the error that caused the installation to fail.

 Optionally, you can specify a [SemVer range](https://www.npmjs.com/package/semver) for any snap to be installed.
 If you do so, MetaMask will try to install a version of the snap that satisfies the requested range.